gasduster99/sppComp/try1/try1_2.md

 Figure $(bar)$ makes it abundantly clear that these names can mislead our thinking about the purity, and consistency, of these categories through time.
 To drive this point home, consider market category 267.
-The nominal label for market category 267 is Brown, while Brown rockfish only amounts to Y% of the sampled weight in 1978-1982.
-In 1978-1982 market category 267 might be better named ZZZ as ZZZ amounts to W% of sampled weight in this time period, however considering recent time periods in Appendix Figure $(panel)$ market category 267 is composed of Yhat% Brown and What% ZZZ.
+The nominal label for market category 267 is Brown, while Brown rockfish only amounts to 6.3% of the sampled weight in 1978-1982.
+In 1978-1982 market category 267 might be better named Widow as Widow rockfish amounts to 92.6% of sampled weight in this time period, however considering the most recent time period (2000-2015), in Appendix Figure $(panel)$, market category 267 samples are composed of 99.6% Brown and 0% Widow.

 <!--![panel](./pictures/mockUp.png)-->